yeehaa123/presentation-moonconf/slides.md

 By now, I have hopefully convinced you that it's important to think about architecture in general.
 But I haven't explained why and how this applies to the frontend.

 My answer will be a simple one.
-The microservices architecture is a good way to use for the a serverless frontend application.
-Even though the code will run on a single client, rather than on distributed servers, I still consider it valuable to design the application as if it's a collection of services.
+The microservices architecture is a good way to use for a serverless frontend application as well.
+Even though the code will run on a single client rather than on distributed servers, I still consider it valuable to design the application as if it's a collection of services.

 Before I explain the what and how of the serverless frontend architecture that we use at offcourse, I want to discuss some common alternatives.

 1. Shantytown Architecture
-2. Frameworks
+2. Frontend Frameworks

 -->

 ---
 <img class="stretch" data-src="assets/shantytown.jpg">

----
 "Too many of our software systems are, architecturally, little more than shantytowns.
 Investment in tools and infrastructure is often inadequate and the tools that are used are primitive.
 Parts of the system grow unchecked, and the lack of architecture and planning allows problems in one part of the system to erode and pollute adjacent portions.
 Deadlines loom like monsoons, and architectural elegance seems unattainable."

 —Brian Foote and Joseph Yoder

 <!---

 Unfortunately, the lack of any deliberate architecture is still prominent on the frontend.
-This anti-pattern has many names: shantytown, big ball of mud, but in frontend development, it is best known as jquery Spaghetti.
+This anti-pattern has many names: shantytown, big ball of mud, but in frontend development, it is best known as jquery spaghetti.

 Brian Foote and Joseph Yoder vividly describe the dangers of such an approach: